toumorokoshi/greyhawk-vm/README.md

 However, the VM was also designed to execute any arbitrary language as well.

-## VM Goals
+## About the VM philosophy

-* performance

-More info is in the DESIGN.md page.
+* see doc/goals.md and doc/design.md

 ## Using ghvm